-New general licences for the control of wild birds come into force on 1 January 2021.
+New general licences for the control of wild birds came into force on 1 January 2021.

 General licences in England are currently issued by Defra.
 There are differences in Wales, Scotland, and Northern Ireland.
 There is no need to apply for general licences, but anyone controlling pest bird species under general licences in England is required by law to abide by the terms and conditions of the licence.